BMW S55 vs. B58: Performance, Tuning, Internals, & Sound

 The BMW S55 has a higher horsepower & torque output from the factory; after all, it is a high-performance BMW M-division engine while the B58 is not.
 The B58 makes its peak horsepower of 382 hp between 5,000rpm and 6,500rpm while the peak 454 horsepower of the S55 extends from 5,000rpm all the way up to 7,300rpm.

-S55 has higher horsepower, more torque, and a wider powerband
+S55 has more horsepower, more torque, and a wider powerband

 The B58 produces a maximum torque of 369 lb-ft between 1,380rpm and 5,000rpm while the S55 outputs its maximum torque of 443 lb-ft between 1,850rpm and 5,500rpm.
 As such, the B58 thrives in the lower end of the RPM range while the S55 is more of a top-end screamer, exactly what you’d expect from an M engine.

 The S55 can rev up to 7,600rpm.
-One of the ways how BMW managed to achieve such a high redline with the S55 is due to using “Mahle”-designed pistons with a special low friction coating and thanks to a forged crankshaft.
+One of the ways BMW managed to achieve such a high redline with the S55 is due to “Mahle”-designed pistons with a special low friction coating.
+The B58 has a more pedestrian redline of 7,000 rpm.

 S55 vs. B58 Internals, Valvetrain & Cooling

 Another similarity is both the S55 and the B58 use a top-mounted air-to-liquid intercooler.
-Both powerplants also utilize a main belt-driven coolant pump with an auxiliary electric pump that helps cool down the turbos after engine shutdown.
+Both powerplants also utilize two water pumps: a main belt-driven coolant pump and an auxiliary electric pump that helps cool down the turbos after engine shutdown.

 The S55 has stronger internals with a more robust cooling and oiling system